Exploring SaaS Payments Partnership Possibilities

 - What is most important to you and your customers.
 Depending on your needs the payments solution can range from a partnership where you have zero risk and liability to a PayFac like solution where you are intimately involved in all facets.In some cases, application stakeholders or those empowered to researching a payment integration aren’t fully aware of not only the types of payment facilitations possible but haven’t considered what can be a large list of their accompanying issues.

 When it comes to researching and making a decision for payments integration and how payments will be facilitated to your software user base, there are a number of possibilities to explore.
 Commonly, there are two mindsets, one that comes from the business side of things and one that comes from the developer side.

-On the business side, usually a stakeholder with lesser or no coding involvement at all, they tend to look more at how a payment integration will affect their user base in the long run, as well as how the integration will enhance their bottom-line.
+On the business side, usually, a stakeholder with lesser or no coding involvement at all tends to look more at how a payment integration will affect their user base in the long run, as well as how the integration will enhance their bottom-line.

 - Utilizing a payment aggregation service.

 So what is a SaaS Payments Partnership anyway?